OSDeploy/GitBook/drivers/model-driver-automation/README.md

 ---

-## Universal - SCConfigMgr Driver Automation Tool
+## SCConfigMgr Driver Automation Tool

 If you are looking for a Swiss Army Knife type of tool, I can highly recommend the SCConfigMgr Driver Automation Tool.
 This will work with Dell, HP, Lenovo, and Microsoft Surface Computers.